vgrosado/victor-rosado-patch-client/README.md

 **PATCH - DJ Talent Showcase**

 **PATCH**
-is a web-based application that offers a unique 1:1 platform for DJs to connect with their prospects, showcasing their talents, quantifying their global and local value, and facilitating business interactions directly from the artist.
+is a mobile web-based application that offers a unique 1:1 platform for DJs to connect with their prospects, showcasing their talents, quantifying their global and local value, and facilitating business interactions directly from the artist.
 This README.md provides an overview of the PATCH project, its features, and instructions for setting it up.

 **Table of Contents**
 1.Introduction